ontogen/ontogen.github.io/_posts/2024-08-05-ontogens-versioning-model.md

 Like an `og:SpeechAct`, an `og:Commit` is a structure composed of `og:Proposition`s linked through various action properties.
 However, since they have a slightly different pragmatics here and a different `rdfs:domain`, different properties and an additional one are used for this purpose.
 The semantics of this set of properties is characterized by encoding repository-relative changes, i.e., expressing the minimal changes relative to the current state of the dataset.
 This is crucial to ensure that `og:Commit`s are revertible, as otherwise ambiguities in the history would arise:

 - Can we simply remove every statement added by a commit from the triple store during a revert?
 If we cannot assume minimal changesets, it cannot be automatically decided whether this deletion can be performed.
-If the statement already existed, it must be removed to reproduce the old state.
+If the statement didn't already exist, it must be removed to reproduce the old state.
 If a statement already existed before, it must not be removed.
 - The same applies to removals of statements that do not actually exist in the current dataset and therefore should not be restored during a revert.
 - Additionally, the specific statements implicitly deleted by `og:update`s and `og:replace` must be explicitly recorded in an additional proposition so that they can be restored during a revert.